| We

 return them BEFORE you start to work on them!
 You

-should, however, expect most horns to have some
+should, however, expect some horns to have small

-cracks, splits or hollows - all of these can be
+cracks, splits, holes or hollows - all of these can

 kind but considerable skill is required and some